zaedaamrin/e-motion-cornell/design/design-journey.md

 - Increases readability by decreasing textual clutter on the screen as it conceals text that answers questions that the user is not currently pursuing.

 **Hamburger**
-- Creates a more accessibly mobile experience.
+- Creates a more accessible mobile experience.
 Users can click on a hamburger icon in order to access the navigation bar.
 This makes better use of the limited space provided on mobile display.
 - The hamburger menu is also a common webpage design pattern, meaning that the users will be more familiar with how to utilize it.
 Aligns with familiarity goal.

+**Tabs**
+- Will provide a visual manner in order to section off content that is a subcategory.
+- It will *not* take another page to load new content; this provides speed and efficiency to the user (allows them to enjoy what is happening in their physical presence).
+Furthermore, this organization tactic makes it easier to find content.

 ### Layout Exploration (Milestone 2)
 > Iterate on your site's design through sketching.